-A primary mission of the Center is to assist SMU students who may be “at risk” or struggling with alcohol or other drug problems.
-The Center provides assessment, intervention, referral, short-term counseling, as well as on-going support for recovering students.
-Sessions with the Center’s licensed counselors are confidential and no information is released without written consent of the student.
+Licensed substance abuse counselors are available to assist SMU students who may be “at risk” or struggling with alcohol or other drug problems.
+These counselors provide assessment, intervention, referral, short-term counseling, as well as on-going support for recovering students.
+Sessions with licensed counselors are confidential and no information is released without written consent of the student.

 STANDARDS OF CONDUCT